-LD should be considered as a potential diagnosis for cases of atypical pneumonia throughout the year.
+For travellers with clinical or radiological evidence of pneumonia and a travel history to Dubai in the 2 - 10 days preceding the onset of their symptoms, LD testing should be considered.
 A urinary antigen test or a legionella PCR test on a lower respiratory specimen may be conducted for an initial diagnosis to be made.

 Information for health professionals managing individuals with LD identified following local microbiological testing is available from PHE.
 All cases of LD (regardless of travel history) should be reported to the local health protection team (or equivalent in devolved administrations).